xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

 ## Conclusions

-In this blog post, we demonstrated how `xWRF` can handle the eccentricities of WRF model output in a lightweight and effecient fashion so as to integrate seamlessly with Xarray and many other tools of the Pangeo stack like Dask, MetPy, and xgcm.
+In this blog post, we demonstrated how `xWRF` can handle the eccentricities of WRF model output in a lightweight and efficient fashion so as to integrate seamlessly with Xarray and many other tools of the Pangeo stack like Dask, MetPy, and xgcm.
 This updated approach, in comparison to legacy WRF post-processing tools, handles large, cloud-based workflows effortlessly as seen with this downscaled CMIP6 example.
 Single local-file use cases are just as straightforward, as seen in [`xWRF`'s documentation](https://xwrf.readthedocs.io/en/latest/) (among several other examples).

 The latest version of `xwrf` (v0.0.2, as of publication) contains the core set of functionality needed for most WRF postprocessing and is available on both conda-forge and PyPI, so feel free to try it out with your own WRF data processing!
 As a rather new package, we especially welcome any bug reports or feature requests on [xWRF's issue tracker](https://github.com/xarray-contrib/xwrf/issues), as well as PRs for code and/or documentation contributions.